Information for patients with neurologic spasms of the vocal folds.

-Doses of botulinum toxin A used depend on both how the injection is done and on some unknown property of the disease.
+The dose of botulinum toxin A depends on both how the injection is done and on some unknown property of the disease.
 One or both muscles of the paired voice box muscles may be injected.
 Dosage does not depend on severity of the spasm, age, sex, or weight of the patient, or any other factor of which we are presently aware.
 Thus the first injection a patient receives is something of a trial since it may be a bit too much or not enough.

 To some extent the larger the dose, the longer the duration of the beneficial effect.
 Although, on average, this is limited to about four months.
 Additionally the larger the dose, the longer the initial breathiness.
 Depending on the patients needs, a dose is ultimately chosen that balances the initial side effects while obtaining a reasonable duration of benefit.

 National Spasmodic Dysphonia Association (NSDA) produces a newsletter and sponsors annual conferences.
 Most larger cities have a local support group and the NSDA has a list of these.
 Since dosages of botulinum toxin are small and the medication is expensive, patients are usually treated on the same day.
 This can be an opportunity to meet other patients with the disorder in the waiting area.